jenca-adam/awiki/pages/tqc/page.md

          - robustness measures R, R' are defined and it is proved that they are related to the diamond norm and have  an operational characterization.
          - The authors propose an interesting method for the simulation: the map in question is written as Phi(.)= Lambda( .\otimes X), where Lambda is a cptp map and X is a Hermitian operator with unit trace.
 The simulation uses a quasiprobability representation of X, while the channel Lambda remains fixed.
 This has some advantage over the standard approach, where a number of different operations has to be realized.
-         - The simulation cost, evauated as the trace norm of X, is proved to be exactly given by the robustness measure R. It is also proved that the robustness R' characterizes the advantage of Phi over all physical maps in certain quantum games.
+         - The simulation cost, evaluated as the trace norm of X, is proved to be exactly given by the robustness measure R. It is also proved that the robustness R' characterizes the advantage of Phi over all physical maps in certain quantum games.
          - Applications include simulation of positive maps, evaluating the non-Markovianity of an evolution and cost of error mitigation.
 The author prove some advantages of their methods over existing ones in some cases and show that the measures can be efficiently computed by SDP.

          This is a neat contribution, with some interesting results.
-However, there seem to be other sumbissions concerned with similar problems and ideas.
-Given this fact and the high treshold in TQC, I tend to only weak accept.
+However, there seem to be other submissions concerned with similar problems and ideas.
+Given this fact and the high threshold in TQC, I tend to only weak accept.

          [REF_regula2021](REF_regula2021)